Bridget Jones's Diary: Plot

-Bridget attends a friend's long-standing dinner party, where she crosses paths with Mark and Natasha.
-He privately confesses to Bridget that, despite her faults, he likes her "just as you are".
-Some time later, he allows Bridget an exclusive TV interview in a landmark legal case which boosts her career and prompts her to see him differently.
+At a friend's dinner party, Bridget again crosses paths with Mark and Natasha.
+He privately confesses to Bridget that, despite her faults, he likes her for who she is.
+Sometime later, he allows Bridget an exclusive TV interview in a landmark legal case which boosts her career and prompts her to see him differently.

-Mark comes to Bridget's rescue when she vainly attempts to cook a sophisticated birthday party dinner and the two have a celebration with Bridget's friends.
-A drunken Daniel arrives to monopolise Bridget's attention which prompts Mark to leave before he returns and challenges Daniel to a fight in the street.
-When the fight ends, Bridget chides Mark and dismisses Daniel as well.
+Mark comes to Bridget's rescue when she vainly attempts to cook a gourmet birthday party dinner, and the two celebrate with Bridget's friends.
+A drunken Daniel arrives to reclaim Bridget's attention, which prompts Mark to challenge Daniel to a fight in the street.
+The two men brawl in the street.
+After Mark knocks Daniel to the ground Bridget chides his behavior and he leaves.
+After Mark leaves Daniel once again professes his feelings for Bridget but she rejects him.

-Bridget's mother, Pamela, having left Bridget's father Colin for an affair with a colleague, returns to the Jones family home.
-She off-handedly reveals that Mark and Daniel's falling-out resulted from Daniel (then Mark's best friend at Cambridge University) having sex with Mark's wife which Mark walked in on, not the other way around.
+Bridget's mother, Pamela, having left Bridget's father for an affair with a colleague, returns to the Jones family home.
+She off-handedly reveals that Mark and Daniel's falling-out resulted from Daniel (Mark's best friend since Cambridge University days) having an affair with Mark's now ex-wife, not as Daniel had falsely claimed.

-At the Darcys' ruby wedding anniversary party the same day, Bridget confesses her feelings for Mark, only to learn that he and Natasha have accepted jobs in New York and seemingly on the verge of an engagement.
-Bridget interrupts the toast but fails to dissuade Mark from travelling to New York.
-Bridget's friends rally to repair her broken heart with a surprise trip to Paris, but as they are about to leave, Mark appears at Bridget's flat.
+At the Darcys' ruby wedding anniversary, Bridget tells Mark that she also likes him for who he is, echoing his prior declaration.
+To her dismay, she learns during a toast that he and Natasha have accepted jobs in New York and are widely expected to become engaged.
+Interrupting the toast, Bridget awkwardly makes her distress over the news obvious.
+Bridget's friends rally to repair her broken heart with a surprise trip to Paris, but as they are about to leave, Mark appears at Bridget's flat declaring the New York trip off.

-Just as they are about to kiss for the first time, Bridget rushes to her bedroom to change into sexier underwear.
-Mark notices her open diary, reads her earlier unflattering opinions of him, and leaves.
-Bridget realises what has happened and runs outside after him in the snow.
+Skipping Paris to stay with Mark, Bridget excuses herself to change in her bedroom.
+While waiting, Mark reads earlier unflattering opinions of him in her diary, left open on the table, and promptly leaves.
+Realising what has happened, Bridget runs after him in the snow.
 Finding him outside a nearby shop, Bridget apologises for what she wrote and says "it's only a diary".
-Mark reveals he only left to buy her a new one, which he gives her, "to make a fresh start", and they kiss in the snow-covered street.
+Mark reveals he only left to buy her a new one, which he gives her, "to make a fresh start", and they kiss.